Tai-Burkham/ASTROQUIZ/README.md

 - need a way to select which group of questions we editing (ehtics, others)
 - all of these should interact with the json file

+NEEDS TO BE DONE:

+SOUND NEEDS TO BE ADDED
+Settings needs to be fixed : ship picking high score page needs to be done high score from the game needs a a place to be saved to add comments to all code